Frequently Asked Questions Concerning the Annual Health and Medical Record

 Q. Do I really need to explain everything about myself or my child, such as learning disabilities or depression?
 I don't want myself or my child to be treated differently.

-A. As hard as it may be to share these aspects about yourself or your child, this information is needed to structure safe activities and is imperative when giving emergency care.
+A. As hard as it may be to share these aspects about yourself or your child, this information is needed to keep our participants safe and is imperative when giving emergency care.
 Please be thorough and honest.
-Our experience also indicates that a Scouting activity is not the place to experiment with or stop medications, especially those that address these issues.
-Scout leaders are encouraged to be discreet and maintain all medical information in confidence.
+A Scouting activity is not the place to change or stop medications.

 Q. Can I decline medical treatment?